-The MAC program intentionally recruits students who are representative of a multicultural and diverse society.
+The Master of Arts in counseling department at Spring Arbor University is strongly committed to diversity.
+We genuinely encourage applicants from members of historically underrepresented groups of all God's peoples, and all who will assist us with achieving and maintaining our mission of a diverse and inclusive academic community.
 Applicants from a variety of undergraduate disciplines may apply to this program, although a degree in counseling, psychology or related field may be the best preparation for the program.
-The MAC program is taught from a Christian perspective.
+While the MAC program is not a biblical or Christian counseling program, curriculum is taught from a Christian perspective.